Knowledge Resource Centre

 Knowledge Resource Centre (KRC) aims to be one of the best Business School libraries in Mumbai.
 Its ever growing collection includes of some of the best resources on contemporary management thought.
 It includes books, journals, Magazines, newspapers in different disciplines of management and allied sciences.
 It also subscribe to good number of bibliographic, statistical and full text databases in digital format in order to meet the changing information needs of faculty members and students.

-KRC working hours : Monday to Saturday from 8:00 A.M.
-TO 8:00 P.M and Sundays and Public Holidays it remains closed.
+KRC Library is working from Monday to Saturday from 8:00 A.M.
+TO 8:00 P.M and remains closed on Public Holidays.
 During the exam time it opens for long hours.

-KRC has an advisory committee consists of the Director as a Chairperson, Area Heads of the Departments, Librarian and others included in the committee as an when suggested by the Director.
+Library has a advisory committee consists of the Director as a Chairperson, Area Heads of the Departments, Librarian and others included in the committee as an when suggested by the Director.

 Following responsibilities are undertaken by the committee: